 The Transmission Agreement is established in writing, according to the standard agreement issued under the provisions of Article 68(2)(a) of the Law (Standard Transmission Agreement).

-The Operator will publish the text of the Standard Transmission Agreement, including the Annexes thereto, in a editable format on its website.
+The Operator will publish the text of the Standard Transmission Agreement, including the Annexes thereto, in an editable format on its website.

 The Transmission Agreement provides the contracting User with the right to proceed with any relevant legal action, in compliance with the provisions of the Network Code, and enforces its obligation to settle the charges that correspond to it, as per the NNGS Usage Tariff and the provisions of the Network Code.